nRF Connect SDK v2.0.0 Release Notes

 See Bluetooth mesh samples for the list of changes for the Bluetooth mesh samples.

 The CHIP Tool controller is now the recommended controller for Matter.
-The documentation about Configuring Matter controller has been updated accordingly.
+The documentation about Matter controller has been updated accordingly.
 For more information about the CHIP Tool controller, read the Working with the CHIP Tool page in the Matter documentation.

 See Matter samples for the list of changes for the Matter samples.

 The Matter fork in the nRF Connect SDK (

 sdk-connectedhomeip) contains all commits from the upstream Matter repository up to, and including,